-$$T_B(19H) - T_B(37H) > 2K \rightarrow no \ melt \tag{21}$$
+$$T_B(19H) - T_B(37H) > 2K \rightarrow no \ melt \tag{20}$$

-$$T_B(19H) - T_B(37H) \le 2K \rightarrow melt has begun$$ (22)
+$$T_B(19H) - T_B(37H) \le 2K \rightarrow melt has begun$$ (21)

-A long-term melt onset climate dataset, NSIDC-0105, is distributed by NSIDC (https://nsidc.org/data/nsidc-0105).
+A long-term melt onset climate dataset, NSIDC-0105, is distributed by NSIDC (Bliss et al., 2022).
 That dataset includes a 20-day temporal filter to screen out possible false melt signatures.
 For simplicity, the temporal filter is not employed in this product.
 This means that some grid cells flagged as melt may not actually be melting, and thus, the flag is more conservative than the climate dataset.
 Note that the melt test does not consider any effects of sea ice motion.
+Also note that melt may be intermittent initially in the spring (melt, then refreeze, and melt again) and freeze-up begins near the pole well before September 1.
+Thus, grid cells that are flagged as melt may not actually have melt occurring and the flag should be used only as a guide for the data quality of the CDR concentration estimates and should not be used specifically for studies on melt.